thezhanglab/pips/README.md

 ## The Seventh Princeton Integrated Pathology Symposium (PIPS VII): Bone, Soft Tissue and Hematologic Pathology
 ### Date: Sat.
 May 16, 2020.

-This is the backup site for Princeton Integrated Pathology Symposium (PIPS) The free course offers CME credits, as well as free continental breakfast and lunch.
+This is the backup site for Princeton Integrated Pathology Symposium (PIPS).
+The free course offers CME credits, as well as free continental breakfast and lunch.

 ### RSVP by April 16, 2020 at [the google link](https://forms.gle/ccN5JEs2r9zSbZfZ6) or [http://bit.do/7pips](http://bit.do/7pips).